sproof/docs/docs/jsclient/js-api.rst

 Returns the profile object.

-.. note:: If the id property in params is set, this call returns the specified profile, otherwise it returns a list of the last 10 entries.
+.. note:: If the ``id`` property in ``params`` is set, this call returns the specified profile.
+Otherwise it returns a list of the last 10 entries.

 ----------
 Parameters
 ----------

-1. ``Object`` - params for call.
+1. ``Object`` - Parameters for the call.
-2. ``Function`` - Callback, returns an error object as first parameter and the result as second.
+2. ``Function`` - Callback which returns an error object as its first parameter and the result as its second.

 -------